 This toolkit is designed with five main audiences in mind:

 State departments of education and agencies can draw from these materials to create statewide messaging campaigns.
-They can use their position as a bully pulpit for spreading the word about the importance of monitoring data and working together to address barriers to attendance.
-They can also help to send the message about importance of ensuring children are in school every day so they can learn.
+They can use their position as a bully pulpit for spreading the word about the importance of monitoring data and working together to address barriers to attendance as well as promote student and family engagement.
+They are essential to advancing the message about the importance of showing up to school every day so children and youth learn, build relationships, develop social and emotional skills and access resources.

-Teachers, principals, superintendents and school boards who see the corrosive effects of absenteeism in their schools.
-The toolkit provides tailored materials for dealing with attendance in back-to- school letters, meetings and at parent-teacher conferences.
-With support from school boards, Superintendents can own the issue, drive with data and mobilize the community.
+Teachers, principals, superintendents and school boards can use these resources to fight the corrosive effects of absenteeism in their schools.
+The toolkit provides tailored materials for dealing with attendance in back-to-school letters, at meetings and at parent-teacher conferences.
+With support from school boards, superintendents can own the issue, drive with data and mobilize the community.

 Local leaders and organizations can convene and engage the entire community in working together to address school attendance.
 If the resources and conditions are ripe for a community campaign, collaboration can lead to greater impact.
-Among the leaders who are well positioned to spearhead a campaign are:
+Among the leaders who are well positioned to spearhead a campaign:

 Mayors and other local elected leaders can demonstrate their commitment to partnering with schools to improve educational outcomes, since good schools are essential to a strong local economy.